skythelimitdt/myprojects/README.md

 **Tech Stack:** Jupyter Lab, Python, Pandas, Numpy, Scikit-learn

-- Implemented Logistic Regression and Support Vector Machines (SVM) to determine the most effective model for predicting customer creditworthiness
+- Loan Risk Prediction with Logistic Regression and SVM: Built and evaluated models using Logistic Regression and Support Vector Machines (SVM) on a peer-to-peer lending dataset to classify borrowers as low-risk or high-risk.
+- SVM Outperformed Logistic Regression in Recall: While both models achieved 99% accuracy, SVM demonstrated higher recall (98%) for high-risk loans, reducing false negatives and improving classification balance.
+- Recommended Model – SVM for Financial Decision-Making: Due to its superior recall and macro-average score (96%), SVM was the preferred model, minimizing the misclassification of high-risk loans as low risk—critical for lending risk assessment.

 [View Repository](https://github.com/skythelimitdt/credit-risk-classification)